officiallysingh/spring-boot-problem-handler/README.md

 It is elaborated in below sections.

 ### Error response structure
-Following is an example response for an error.
+Following is an example response body for an error.
 ```json
 {
   "type":"http://localhost:8080/problems/help.html#500",